 More nonprofits are open to the idea of hiring a freelance grant writer for their organization.
-It’s always a good idea to thoroughly vet the person you’re hiring, especially if they’re going to be assisting you with a potentially money-making venture like grant writing.
 Here’s our list of questions to ask a grant writer applicant.

 We don’t suggest asking a grant writer applicant for a success rate.
 Not only is grant writing highly competitive, but sometimes the success or failure of a grant has nothing to do with the writer.
 At times, a crummy proposal can get funded because the organization’s director is pals with someone on the foundation’s board of directors.
 Other times, an excellent, organized grant writer can miss a deadline if their main point of contact within the organization becomes unresponsive or falls ill.
 That being said, it’s still a good idea to ask a freelance grant writer what successes and accomplishments they’re proud of.
 This will give you an idea of their track record.